Grazing Walks

 Lavenham

 Picture book, medieval village with many houses untouched due to the decline of the wool trade making modernisation unaffordable for many homeowners.
-Famous for its Crooked House, and being featured in Harry Potter movies, the town is full of choice when it comes to food and drink, whether you are picking up a picnic or sitting down for a full meal alongside your walk.
+Famous for its Crooked House, and being featured in Harry Potter movies, the town is full of choice when it comes to food and drink, whether you are picking up a picnic or sitting down for a full meal.
+It is also the perfect place to start a walk.

 Long Melford